HyemiK1m/hyemik1m.github.io/_pages/about.md

   - /about.html
 ---
 <style>
   /* 1.
-Global text color settings (ensures list numbers and plain text stay dark) */ body, p, li, div {
+Global text color settings */
+  body, p, li, div {
     color: #222222 !important;
   }

   /* 2.
-Default link style (resets navigation and sidebar links to dark) */ a {
+Reset all links (including visited) to dark */ /* This prevents the "blue-again" issue after clicking back and forth */ a, a:visited {
     color: #222222 !important;
     text-decoration: none !important;
   }

   /* 3.
-Highlight links only within the main content area */ /* This targets professor names, paper links, and code links in the body */ .page__content a,
+Force blue color for links ONLY in the main content area */ /* We add :visited here to ensure they stay blue even after you click them */ .page__content a, .page__content a:visited,
-  .archive a,
-  main a {
+  .archive a, .archive a:visited, main a, main a:visited {
     color: #191970 !important;
   }